odinhong/odinhong/README.md

 ## Hi there 👋
+I started coding as a hobby, creating small tools like form fillers and auto-clickers to automate tasks and make my work life easier.
+Over time, my interest in software development grew, and I began expanding my skills and taking on larger projects.
+This year, I developed CSR Bible, job manual web app that significantly improved efficiency and independence for my team at work.
+Seeing the positive impact my work had on others inspired me to pursue software engineering as a career.
+I’m now eager to contribute full-time, combining my problem-solving mindset with my growing technical expertise.
 <!--
 **odinhong/odinhong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.